-A third proof of the Bible’s Divine inspiration is the “plan of the ages,” which it has contained since the year A.D.
-100, which plan has been working according to outline before and since that date.
+A third proof of the Bible’s Divine inspiration is the “plan of the ages,” which it has contained since the year AD 100, which plan has been working according to outline before and since that date.
 In Eph.
-3:9–11 St. Paul offers a clear reference to this: “To make all men see what is the fellowship of the mystery, which from the beginning of the world hath been hid in God... according to the eternal purpose which He purposed in Christ Jesus our Lord.”
-This is much clearer in the Emphatic Diaglott: “To enlighten all as to what is the administration of that secret, which has been concealed from the ages ... according to a plan of the ages, which He formed for the Anointed Jesus our Lord.”
+3:9-11 St. Paul offers a clear reference to this: “To make all men see what is the fellowship of the mystery, which from the beginning of the world hath been his in God... according to the eternal purpose which He purposed in Christ Jesus our Lord.”
+This is much clearer in the Emphatic Diaglott: “To enlighten all what is the administration of that secret, which has been concealed from the ages... according to a plan of the ages, which He formed for the Anointed Jesus our Lord.”

-It should be noted that St. Paul says this “plan” has been a “secret” during the ages, and none can dispute this statement.
+It should be noted that St. Paul says this “plan” has been a “secret” during the ages; and none can dispute this statement.
 The Bible itself is a book of very moderate size, as small or smaller than most textbooks in any university.
 Yet the brightest minds have been unable to master it until the “due time” arrived for it to be understood.
 That is because it is “here a little, and there a little” (Isa.
 28:10), with the “secret” expertly kept until it should be made plain.
-Without offering great detail, we notice that the “plan” embraces three “worlds” (from the Greek Kosmos, meaning order of affairs), the first one described in 2 Pet.
-3:6 as “the world that was” – that Kosmos, or order of affairs, that existed from creation until it “being overflowed with water, perished.”
+Without offering great detail, we notice that the “plan” embraces three “worlds” (from the Greek “Kosmos,” meaning “order of affairs”), the first one described in 2 Pet.
+3:6 as “the world that was” – that Kosmos, or order of affairs, that existed from the creation until it “being overflowed with water, perished.”
 The world that was lasted for 1656 years.

 The second world, or order of affairs (“this present evil world” – Gal.
-1:4), began with Noah and his wife, his three sons and their wives (a total of eight persons), emerged from the great deluge, and has been continuing to the present time.
-According to 2 Pet.
-3:7, Dia., “the present heavens and the earth [this Kosmos, or order of affairs], by the same word [The Bible], are treasured up, being kept for fire [destruction] to a day of judgment and destruction of impious men” – this “destruction” being now in progress, as is evidenced on every hand.
+1:4) began with Noah and his wife, his three sons and their wives (a total of eight persons), emerged from the great deluge, and has been continuing to the present time.
+According to 2 Pet.3:7, “the present heavens and the earth (this Kosmos, or order of affairs), by the same word (The Bible), are treasured up, being kept for fire (destruction) to a day of judgment and destruction of impious men” – this “destruction” being now in progress, as is evidenced on every hand.

 Then 2 Pet.
-3:13, Dia.: “We, according to His promise, are looking for new heavens and a new earth [a new Kosmos, or order of affairs, the third world – the Kingdom] in which dwells righteousness” – just the opposite of “this present evil world.”
-Of that third world it is written (Rev. 21:4 – Dia.): “And God will wipe away every tear from their eyes; and death will be no more, nor mourning, nor crying; neither will there be any more pain; because the former things passed away.”
+3:13: “We, according to the promise, are looking for new heavens and a new earth (a new Kosmos, or order of affairs, the third world – the Kingdom) in which dwells righteousness” – just the opposite of “this present evil world.”
+Of that third world it is written (Rev. 21:4): “And God will wipe away every tear from their eyes; and death will be no more, nor mourning, nor crying; neither shall there be any more pain; because the former things passed away.”
 This third world we now “see dimly, as through a dark glass”; and it is beyond belief except by those who now have the faith to believe it.
 The forecast is clear enough: If there be no more death or pain, then there must be perpetual youth, with ideal food, water and climate.
-“And there shall be no more curse... no night [ignorance, error, superstition] there.”
-(Rev. 22:3–5) In this “present evil world” it is easier to do wrong than right; in the world to come it will be easier to do right than wrong.
+“And there shall be no more curse... no night (ignorance, error, superstition) there.”
+(Rev. 22:3-5) In this “present evil world” it is easier to do wrong than right; in the world to come it will be easier to do right than wrong.
 It is well to keep in mind that all of the Bible was written at some time during “this present evil world”; yet it is the only book that gives a clear and logical record of the happenings of the “world that was” before the flood – just one more proof of its Divine inspiration.
 Also, skeptics may declare the “plan” briefly discussed herein is too good to be true; but we answer that it is too good not to be true.
 No secular fiction writer has ever imagined anything half so good; such a plan could result only from Divine inspiration.